Angle closure glaucoma is a rare, but serious form of glaucoma that requires immediate medical attention.

 - Eye pain

-Why is it called ‘closed angle’ glaucoma?
+What is ‘closed angle’ glaucoma?

 Closed angle glaucoma occurs when your iris and cornea move toward each other, closing the anterior angle between them.
 When the angle is closed, it blocks the entire fluid drainage system, namely the uveoscleral drains and trabecular meshwork— blocking the outflow of ocular fluid completely.